AUP-FB3/syllabus/README.md

 benefits and risks found in machines, technology and bots that are an inseparable part of our modern lives.

+## Material

+There is no text book required but watching and reading assignments will be given every class.

 ## Schedule

 | Class        | Topics           | Before | After/during | Assignments  | Lab